gregates/gregates.github.io/content/pmtud.md

 ## The Elastic Network Adapter takes the stage

-The first stop for a network packet after leaving the OS networking layer is the network interface.
+The first stop for a network packet after leaving the kernel networking layer is the network interface.
 That's not what you'd normally consider a "hop" on the path to the destination, but it is a distinct component that handles the packet.